Yamaha XS Eleven: North American models

-For the 1981 model year, an even more touring oriented version of the XS Eleven was produced.
-This model, dubbed the Venturer was equipped with a fairing made by Pacifico for Yamaha.
-Venturers included matching trunk and hard bags.
-Additionally, the Venturer included a 6.3 gallon tank for increased range while touring.
+For the 1981 model year a dedicated touring model called the XS Eleven "Venturer" was launched.
+It was equipped with a full touring fairing made for Yamaha by Pacifico.
+XS Eleven Venturers also came with matching panniers and a top case.
+Additionally, the Venturer was equipped with the EU/RoW 6.3 gallon tank for increased range and the Eu/RoW XS 1100 oil cooler system.